In Midwestern schools, LGBTQ teachers face discrimination, hate and their own fears - NewsBreak

 In Midwestern schools, LGBTQ teachers face discrimination, hate and their own fears

-May 17 (UPI) -- The national debate about LGBTQ issues in schools has come to the Midwest.
-In the wake of the passage of Florida's so-called "don't say gay" law, more than a dozen other states -- including Missouri, Iowa, Tennessee and Ohio -- have proposed similar legislation aimed at limiting how teachers discuss topics of gender identity or sexual orientation.
+The national debate about LGBTQ issues in schools has come to the Midwest.
+In the wake of the passage of Florida’s so-called “don’t say gay” law, more than a dozen other states – including Missouri, Iowa, Tennessee and Ohio – have proposed similar legislation aimed at limiting how teachers discuss topics of gender identity or sexual orientation.

 Based on my own experience, that of my collaborator Steven Gill, and our initial research, teachers in the Midwest are having experiences similar to those elsewhere around the country.

-We have faced invalidating, even scary, obstacles in our journeys as out queer educators, and we have seen our queer and trans students suffer, as well.
+We have both faced invalidating, even scary, obstacles in our journeys as out queer educators, and we have seen our queer and trans students suffer as well.

 Our stories